CAMPING

 Is wild camping allowed in Europe?

-In which countries is wild camping allowed?
+In which countries is wild camping permitted?

 Is wild camping allowed in Germany?